Berkeley County DUI Court Process

 1. Arraignment (First Appearance)

-When it Happens: The arraignment is usually your first appearance in court, typically scheduled within a few weeks of your arrest.
-You will receive a notice of the date and time.
+- When it Happens: The arraignment is your first official appearance in court after your arrest.
+It usually occurs within a few weeks of the arrest date.

-What to Expect: At the arraignment, the judge will formally advise you of the charges against you, your rights, and the potential penalties you face if convicted.
-The judge may also set bail, if applicable, or review any existing bond conditions.
+- What to Expect: At the arraignment, you will be formally advised of the charges against you, and the potential penalties you face.
+The judge will also review your bail conditions.

-Entering a Plea: You will be asked to enter a plea of guilty, not guilty, or no contest.
-It is generally advisable to plead not guilty at the arraignment.
-This preserves your rights and allows you time to consult with an attorney and explore your options.
+- Entering a Plea: You will be asked to enter a plea of guilty, not guilty, or nolo contendere (no contest).
+It is generally advisable to plead not guilty at this stage, as it preserves your rights and allows you time to consult with an attorney.

 2. Pre-Trial Hearings